Larsen faces newcomer Hazelo in U.S. House race

 “That public service ethic rubbed off on all of us,” Larsen said.
 “I’m from here, I’m born and raised here, my family has been here for 130 years.
 It’s those connections and that ethic that really give me the drive to continue to serve the people in the 2nd District, and I hope I’ve earned their support for another two years, as well.”

-While they differ on their solutions, both men agree that the economy — particularly in light of the ongoing COVID-19 pandemic — is one of the biggest challenges facing the district and Skagit County.
+While they differ on their solutions, both men agree that the economy — particularly in light of the ongoing COVID-19 pandemic — is one of the biggest challenges facing the district.

 “I think we need to lead on a public health response, which will lead to economic recovery,” Larsen said.
 “I’ve been working since the start of this pandemic to try to blunt its impact as much as possible to the people I represent.”